thespectacular314/Image-classification-using-ResNet50-with-Flask-and-Docker/README.md

 ## How to Run Locally

-1. Clone this repository using Git.
+1. Clone this repository using Git or GitHub Desktop.

 2. Open a terminal and navigate to the project directory.